numfocus/gsod/2019/NumPy_ideas_list.md

 (which includes GSoD) is the `numpy-discussion` mailing list: https://scipy.org/scipylib/mailing-lists.html#mailing-lists.
 Please register and post to that list for discussing a GSoD proposal or idea.
-In case you really want to pre-discuss something in private first, please contact the NumPy GSoD coordinator (Ralf Gommers, ralf.gommers@gmail.com).
+In case you want to pre-discuss something in private first, please contact the NumPy GSoD coordinators at numpy-scipy-gsod@googlegroups.com.

 ## Project idea: High level restructuring and end user focus